Enigma

 Why

-battle for Nepal's unification was to save the country
+unification was to save the country from the

-not for the pursuit of power and wealth is a myth.
-At
+pursuit of power and wealth is a myth.
+At that

 militarily, partly brutally, and forced the